yaelvais/myCovidApp/README.md

 ## Usage via jenkinsfile

-Add the parameters as a choice parameter, with the name "country".
+Please add the parameters as a choice parameter, with the name "country".
 The jenkins file clones the git repo, starts the script and then query the script, using the provided parameters.
+Please note that the file runs the commands as 'sh' (linux).

 ## Usage via shell